This is not the summer we had hoped or planned for.

 There really is joy to be had as we reconnect with loved ones, and we need that connection.
 Some of our fun can be the same as last year: We can connect with family and friends, get outside to enjoy nature, play silly games; and find ways to do good and express gratitude for others, including the first responders and frontline workers who have saved so many.

-Write down a list of activities you and your family want to do this summer.
-Number your list from one to however far you get, and maybe even write it down on actual paper.
+It’s time to write down a list of activities you and your family want to do this summer.
+It’s an exercise that will free you from the limits of your four walls.
+Number your list from one to however far you get and maybe even write it down on actual paper.

 This is not a homework assignment.
-It’s about finding the joy that still exists inside you after more than a year of pandemic life — kids and adults alike.
+It’s about finding the joy that still exists inside you — kids and adults alike.
 Get the first few ideas out.
 Now keep going, because that’s when the ideas get ridiculous and really fun.

 Want to walk on the moon?
 Write it down.
-Want to make your own movie?
+Want to play Quidditch with J.K.
+Rowling?
 Write it down.
-Want to use all those wacky kitchen devices you have never removed from their boxes?
+Want to use all those wacky kitchen devices you’ve never removed from their boxes?
 Time to write those ideas down.

-No, you can’t actually fly to outer space right now, but you could stargaze at night and track the progress of NASA’s Perseverance rover and Ingenuity helicopter on Mars.
+No, you can’t actually fly to outer space right now, but you could stargaze at night and learn about the astronauts aboard the International Space Station.

 Learn what your kids are thinking

 If you want to know what your kids are thinking these days, ask them to make their own lists (and don’t critique them).
-They will tell you what they are thinking in those lists.
+They’ll tell you what they’re thinking in those lists.
 And some of their ideas will be possible.

-My teen’s 2020 list included cooking shrimp and grits with Meme’s recipe for dinner one night (Meme is one grandma’s name), playing Monopoly, the first “Mary Poppins” movie and a living room sleepover.
-Oh, and I’m supposed to put down my phone while we do all these things.
+My 12 year-old’s list included cooking shrimp and grits with Meme’s recipe for dinner one night (Meme is one grandma’s name), playing Monopoly, the first “Mary Poppins” movie and a living room sleepover.
+Oh, and I’m supposed to put down my phone while we do all these things, she requested.

 Need some starter ideas for your list?
 Use ours.
-When I sat down to write this list last year, I stared at my screen.
+When I sat down to write this list, I stared at my screen.
 One hundred things?
 Why did I suggest 100 things?
 But it got fun the longer my list got.

-Here are my updated 100 things to do this summer collected from colleagues, friends, family and me.
-I hope it salvages your summer and inspires your family and friends as we navigate this new normal in the summer of 2021.
+Here are 100 fun-in-my-opinion things to do this summer collected from colleagues, friends, family and me.
+I hope it salvages your summer and inspires your family as we navigate this new normal.

 1. Family game night: Have a weekly game night, and rotate who chooses the game.
 We’ll be playing Monopoly this weekend at my house.
 The first time, we’ll use the Hasbro rules.
 The second time, we may use the lesser-known rules from The Landlord’s Game, the original game created by Elizabeth Magie Phillips.

 3. Family dance party: Host a family dance party to all sorts of different music and show the kids you can boogie (or salsa).
-Invite more guests via Zoom, because you can invite anyone you love now, not just people in your local circle.
+Invite more guests via Zoom.

 4. House or neighborhood scavenger hunt: Set up a scavenger hunt with clues at the end that involve a prize such as a favorite dessert or the winner’s choice of movie night pick.